45-year-old Piggatan Bridge collapses after overloaded trucks cross

-The Piggatan Bridge in Alcala, Cagayan collapsed on Monday afternoon, October 6, likely due to three overloaded trucks exceeding its 18-ton capacity.
+A portion of the 45-year-old Piggatan Bridge in Alcala, Cagayan collapsed on Monday afternoon, October 6, after four overloaded Isuzu trucks carrying agricultural goods were on the bridge.

 Topics in this story